-1.5.2 Responsibility for the Asset Plan
+1.5.2.
+Responsibility for the Asset Plan

 The Director of Infrastructure and Environment has overall responsibility for the development, maintenance, monitoring and review of the AP22.
-The AP22 will be reviewed at regular intervals by senior management as part of an overall review of the asset management framework.
+The AP22 will be reviewed at regular intervals by senior management as part of the asset management framework review.